sergio-usma/Personal_portfolio/README.md

 These are the coming soon features for this project:

-1. [ ] Full desktop version.
+1. [ ] Projects section pop-ups.
-2. [ ] Projects section sub-pages.
+2. [ ] Full features mobile & desktop version.
-3. [ ] Button and menu functionalities using JS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>